sajjadGG/book-python/advanced/annotation/mapping.rst

 Typed Dict
 ==========
-.. versionadded:: Python 3.8
-    :pep:`589` -- TypedDict: Type Hints for Dictionaries with a Fixed Set of Keys
+* Since Python 3.8: :pep:`589` -- TypedDict: Type Hints for Dictionaries with a Fixed Set of Keys

 .. code-block:: python